adarmonicteam/adarmonicteam.github.io/index.md

 {% include authorstate.html %}

 - Another analysis of the states over time was performed by classifying the account category as 'Right Troll' or 'Left Troll'.
 For each month in the dataset we filtered the number of tweets for each account category mentioning specific states or cities within those states.
 The interactive maps for the Right Trolls and the Left Trolls can be found below.
 There are two findings of this analysis.
-One finding is that the **Right Trolls generally did not take advantage of specific events to tweet about, while the Left Trolls did** (albeit to a limited extent).
+One finding is that the **Right Trolls generally did not take advantage of specific state-related events to tweet about, while the Left Trolls did** (albeit to a limited extent).
+It may be more likely that the trolls were more interested in events that occured throughout the country in general, rather than filtering for state.
 Another finding is that **events that trigger Right Trolls to tweet have the opposite effect on Left Trolls** and vice versa.
   - Regarding the states, there was one event that caused a particularly massive outbreak of tweets from the Right Trolls.
 This event occured in December 2015.
 Inspection of the maps in this period reveals that there were 1460 tweets concerning California released by the Right Trolls and only a single tweet released by the Left Trolls.
 During this month a mass shooting and an attempted bombing occured in San Bernardino, California resulting in 14 killed and 22 seriously injured.
 The perpetrators were a married couple of Pakistani descent.
 It seems logical for the RightTrolls to tweet about this attack and use it to promote right wing agenda.
 Notably, the single Left Troll tweet was completely unrelated to this event, concerned about the Mosque Fire in Coachella.
 The RightTroll tweets contained sympathetic tweets such as:
     - Examples of anti-gun law tweets
-      > My heart goes out to the victims who were not so lucky  #Prayers4California"
+      > My heart goes out to the victims who were not so lucky  #Prayers4California" as well as:
       > #SanBernardinoShooting displayes how inept and clueless anti-gun lawmakers are. #Prayers4California
+      and:
       > Guns are our friends because in a country without guns, I'm what's known as "prey."
 All females are. #Prayers4California
+    - Criticism of the Obama administration
       > Under Obama administration mass shootings happen every month!
 He wants to cover his ass with gun control! #Prayers4California
-    - Criticism of the Obama administration
+      and:
       > #ObamaLogic: we can’t defeat ISIS?
 We definitely must ban guns #Prayers4California
     - Anti-muslim sentiments
       > #GunControl but not Muslim control?
 Jihad a part of Islam when not raping 6 yr old girls  #Prayers4California